minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0).
-Moreover, the two types of models, Linear Probability Model (LPM) and Logit/Probit are applied with varying degrees of specifications, from most generous by using only control variables, to most strict by using fixed effects.
+In order to test the for the changes in voting behaviour due to campaign contributions, the model setup must allow for a dichotomous dependent variable, i.e. pro-environmental vote (1) or anti-enviornmental vote (0) and for non-negativity of contributions @stratmann-1991 @stratmann-2002 @chappell.

-Both the LPM and the Logit are used in the literature, but both come with their up and downsides.
+Two types of models that come into question for these are the LPM and the Logit, which are both frequently used in economic literature, but both come with their up- and downsides.
 The first model used is the Linear Probability Model, which is an ordinary least squared linear regression with binary dependent variables.
 The benefits of using a LPM to analyse the effect of campaign contributions on voting behaviour is the fact that the linear regression can be used to estimate the effects on the observed dependent variable, so coefficients are comparable over models and groups @mood.
 One downside, however, is that there is a possibilities for the predicted probability to be out of range, by being either higher than 1 or lower than 0.

 In order to counter this, one can use the logistical regession or logit model, which also measures dichotomous dependent variables but the predicted probability will always stay within range of #range(2) \.
 Nevertheless, comparing models with various independent variables or significantly interpreting the results is challenging when using logistic regression, even more so when interpreting the results of a logistic regression, given that the distribution of the logistic regression is non-linear.
 Moreover, @mood explains that logistic effect measures can capture unobserved heterogeneity even in cases where there is no correlation between the omitted variables and the independent variables @Selling2023.

-Althoug the linear regression sometimes predicts probabilities outside of range, LPMs usually fit about as well as logit models, even in cases of nonlinearities @long1997regression @Selling2023, and their results are easier to predict than those of logit models @mood, which is why the LPM will be used as a main model for this paper.
+Although the linear regression sometimes predicts probabilities outside of range, LPMs usually fit about as well as logit models, even in cases of nonlinearities @long1997regression @Selling2023, and their results are easier to predict than those of logit models @mood, which is why the LPM will be used as a main model for this paper.
 To encompass the major downsides of the LPM, however, a Logit Model will be included as a robustness check.

 // Why not 2SLS -> @stratmann-2002 p.1
 // say that OBV in logit & LPM? @mood?

-// - model setup: must allow for endogeneity of contributions, dichotomus nature of
-//   dependent vote variable (yes/no) and non-negativity of campaign comntributions.
-//   @stratmann-1991 p.606

 == Model specification

-+ confounding variables
+In general the models go from most generous (including only control variables) to most strict, including fixed effects.// + confounding variables
-  - argue why the important effects are included.
+//   - argue why the important effects are included.
-  - confounding effects -> needed for causal econometrics
+//   - confounding effects -> needed for causal econometrics
-  - deterine through literature what needs to be included:
+//   - determine through literature what needs to be included:

-variables we control for (using fixed effects):
+*variables we control for:*
 - party
 - legislator fixed effects (aka)
 - state (geoographical area) ?